 - Time Management

-Achieving academic success is one thing, but there's more to succeeding at school than exams and assignments alone.
-This is the reason our study skills tutors in the San Diego region consider the bigger picture.
+Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
+That’s why our study skills tutors in the San Diego region focus on the larger picture.
 Our program has been developed to focus on successfully preparing your son or daughter for the heavier workloads and expectations ahead.
-This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.
+This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.

 Our study skills program teaches strategies for smart studying, including: